 \begin{definition} An equilibrium $e_\star$ of the error dynamics of a system-observer pair, on a manifold $\calM$, is \emph{almost globally stable} if its basin of attraction is the complement of an exception set $\chi \subset \calM$ of measure zero.

-An equilibrium $e_\star$ of the error dynamics of a observer-system pair, on a manifold $\calM$, is said to be \emph{almost semi-globally stabilizable} if, for each compact set $K \subset \calM$ in the complement of an exception set $\chi \subset \calM$ of measure zero, there exist a choice of innovation $\Delta(\hat{x},y)$ such that $e_\star$ is an asymptotically stable equilibrium of the error dynamics with basin of attraction containing $K$. \end{definition}
+An equilibrium $e_\star$ of the error dynamics of a system-observer pair, on a manifold $\calM$, is said to be \emph{almost semi-globally stabilisable} if, for each compact set $K \subset \calM$ in the complement of an exception set $\chi \subset \calM$ of measure zero, there exists a choice of correction $\Delta(\hat{x},y)$ such that $e_\star$ is an asymptotically stable equilibrium of the error dynamics with basin of attraction containing $K$. \end{definition}